niubility000/PDJ-Media-Repeater/README.md

 linux arm64 version:
 [filebrowser.zip](https://github.com/niubility000/PDJ-Media-Repeater/releases/download/v2.0/filebrowser-linux-arm64.zip)

+(To compile the filebrowser for other platform, see "Method of Compiling Filebrowser Source Codes in windows")

 [sample media.zip](https://github.com/niubility000/PDJ-Media-Repeater/files/14895563/sample.media.zip)
 (Note: In settings, Language Used In translation Line should be zh-CN for this sample media.)